 |

-Throughout the year the DCA has been involved in a number of issues and we will continue through 2013.
-If you would like to play a part in our community, please come and join us at the meetings on third Monday of every month at St John's Hall at 8pm.
-You do not have to join the committee, but if you feel you could offer your time then this would be welcomed. |
+If you would like to play a part in your community please come and join us on the third Monday of every month at St John’s Hall, Danescourt at 8pm.
+You do not have to join the committee but if you feel you could offer your time please come along.
+We regularly have the Councillors in attendance and there are often updates from the North West Cardiff Group and the Police And Communities Together (PACT) meetings.

 |